Why Python for Data Science?

 But it is data that provides a peep into these languages that are making their way into the world of Data Science, i.e., nothing can be as compelling as the data itself unveiling the results of the comparison between different Data Science tools.

-For almost a decade, researchers and developers have been debating over the topic, ‘Python or R: Which is a better language for Data Science and Analytics?’
+For almost a decade, researchers and developers have been debating over the topic, ‘Python for Data Science or R for Data Science’: Which is a better language?

 With the adoption of open-source technologies taking over the traditional, closed-source commercial technologies, Python and R have become extremely popular among Data Scientists and Analysts.